allanhechen/distributed-notification-system/docs/internal/idempotency.md

 1. The client sends a request to an endpoint with a fresh X-REQUEST-ID
 2. The request passes through the API gateway, reaching one of the application servers
-3. The request is logged in the database table `request_idempotency_keys` with an initial lock of 120 seconds
+3. The request is logged in the database table `idempotent_requests` with an initial lock of 120 seconds
    a.
 We DO NOT store a hash of the initial request, bad client implementations might receive undefined behavior and that is acceptable.
-To help counteract client errors, we send back a `X-Cache-Status: Idempotency-Hit` header to signifiy
+To help counteract client errors, we send back a `X-Cache-Status: Idempotency-Hit` header to signify idempotency htis
    b.
 This log records an "in progress" status for the request
    c.
 Any other requests with this request_id received during this time receives a response with a 425 Too Early status